TheGeremy/FS_LaraStats/README.md

 - mariadb / mysql database
 - savegame xml files accessible via FTP or network share

-## Config Files Requirements
+## Game XML Config Files Requirements

-### Game xml config files requirements

 to be specified...

-### Config xml files requirements for each moded map
+## Config XML Files Requirements (for each map MOD)

-For each mod map you need to provide this files from map mod zip
+For each map MOD you need to provide this files from map mod zip

 - modDesc.xml
 - farmlands.xml